Adult Congenital Cardiology Outpatient Clinics

 General Congenital Cardiology Clinics

-These clinics are held throughout the week, patients are seen by one of the four Consultants; Dr Kate English, Dr John Thomson, Dr Damien Cullington and Dr James Oliver.
+These clinics are held throughout the week, patients are seen by one of the five Consultants; Dr Kate English, Dr Hamish Walker, Dr Damien Cullington, Dr Vitor Ramos, and Dr James Oliver.
 You will have an ECG (tracing of the heart) and sometimes an Echo (jelly scan) if required.
 New patients to the service are given a hand held record folder which provides information relating to their health care needs.
 A Nurse Specialist will be available to offer any help or advice.

 If you require keyhole treatment, you will be referred to the intervention clinic, where the Consultant cardiologist will explain the risks and benefits of having the procedure.
 If you decide to go ahead, then you will be placed on the waiting list for treatment.
 At this appointment you may require an ECG, Echo and a blood test.
 You will also see the Nurse Specialist, who can explain about facilities and the care you will receive in hospital.

 If you require surgery, you will be referred to a surgeon and seen in clinic.
-You will be seen by either Mr Jaber, Miss Van Doorn or Mr Congiu, Consultant Cardiac Surgeons.
+You will be seen by either Mr Jaber, Miss Van Doorn or Ms Oggianu, Consultant Cardiac Surgeons.
 This is the time when your operation will be discussed and the opportunity for you to ask questions.
 The consultant will then place you on the waiting list for surgery as appropriate.

 Pre-surgical Admission Clinic